yaggen/yaggen.github.io/_posts/2020-07-26-hackthebox-cascade-writeup.markdown

 user:[i.croft] rid:[0x46f]
 ~~~
 {: .language-bash}
-I was able to connect without authentication, and using the command *enumdomusers* i was able to make a list of possible users.
+I was able to connect without authentication, and using the command *enumdomusers* i managed to make a list of possible users.
 I could also get a list of all groups in the domain, but nothing more interesting from RPC, so i switched over to ldap-enumeration using **ldapsearch**.

 ~~~
 kali@kali:~$ ldapsearch -LLL -x -H ldap://10.10.10.182/ -b '' -s base '(objectclass=*)